Hemorrhoids – Diagnosis, Symptoms, and Treatment

 Symptoms of hemorrhoids typically include one or more of the following:

 - Rectal pain

-Rectal bleeding is often characterized as drops of bright red blood in toilet after bowel movement.
+Rectal bleeding is often characterized as drops of bright red blood in the toilet after a bowel movement.
 You may have blood on the toilet paper after wiping the bottom.
 Itchiness is a frequent complaint and is medically termed anal pruritus.
 Pain often occurs in the setting of a thrombosed hemorrhoid.
-This means that the hemorrhoid has developed an acute blood clot that is causing irritation and discomfort.
+This means that hemorrhoid has developed an acute blood clot that is causing irritation and discomfort.